 Santa Fe Southern operated both freight and passenger service along this line for several years, offering passengers and tourists the chance to “ride a working freight” through the foothills of the Sangre De Cristo Mountains south of Santa Fe.
 Eventually it reduced service to tourist trains that ran from Santa Fe to the quaint Lamy station and back, but eventually it had to give up even those, and now the tracks are empty and quiet, except for occasional use by movie companies.
 The tracks provided right-of-way to the well-maintained Rail Trail, which allows hikers and bikers to trek 14 miles from Lamy to Santa Fe without any car traffic.

 (On quiet nights, you may be able to hear the main line trains — only a handful a day now — rumble through Lamy on their way to and from Albuquerque and distant points east and west.)

-Santa Fe Southern operates its railroad with just two locomotives: GP7 92, the former ATSF 2075; and GP16 93, a former Seaboard engine.
-The railroad also has an interesting collection of cabooses and old passenger cars and coaches at its headquarters in Santa Fe.
-The town of Santa Fe is a popular tourist destination, and the Santa Fe Southern is definitely worth checking out if you’re in the area.
+Santa Fe Southern operated its railroad with just two locomotives: GP7 92, the former ATSF 2075; and GP16 93, a former Seaboard engine, which still sit along various cabooses and old passenger cars and coaches adjacent to the RailRunner commuter train depot on Guadalupe St. in downtown Santa Fe.